- Cost: Fee charged

 History of the Point Sur LighthouseIn 1974, the smallish light station at Point Sur, sited atop a large volcanic rock, was automated and no longer required the maintenance from resident light keepers.

 The tower was first lit in August, 1889, and has remained in continuous operation since.
-Construction was no small task, costing over $50,000 in 1889 and requiring a railroad track to be laid to carry materials to the site.
+Construction was no small task, costing more than $50,000 in 1889 and requiring a railroad track to be laid to carry materials to the site.
 Once construction was completed, the tracks were removed and the only access was by climbing 395 steps.
 Later, a tramway was installed and finally a roadway was cut through to the summit.

 In the years since it was first manned, only four light keepers have worked in the structure that sits 361 feet above the cold Pacific Ocean.
 Several shipwrecks have taken place on or near this national landmark, but the most notable wreck isn't a ship at all but the US Navy Dirigible MACON, which sank in 1935.
 Exhibits on site tell its story.